+- 1.1.
 The Blackpool Sixth Form College is required to collect, store and process personal data in order to carry out its functions and activities as a college and all staff members within the college are committed to protecting the confidentiality and integrity of the personal information it collects in line with the new GDPR legislation.

-Under data protection law the college is required to provide details of how our organisation handles personal data about staff or customers, for the data protection register.

-As an organisation that collects, uses and stores personal data about its employees, students, suppliers, partners, directors, parents and visitors, the college recognises that having controls around the collection, use, retention and destruction of personal data is important to comply with the college's obligations under data protection laws and in particular its obligations under Article 5 of GDPR.
+The college recognises the importance of data protection and is committed to protecting and safeguarding personal data.
+The college collects, stores and processes personal data on a variety of stakeholders in order to carry out its activities and functions. - 1.2.
+As an organisation that collects, uses and stores personal data about its employees, students, suppliers, partners, directors, parents and visitors, the college recognises that having controls around the collection, use, retention and destruction of personal data is important to comply with the college's obligations under data protection laws and in particular its obligations under Article 5 of GDPR. - 1.3.
 The college has implemented this data protection policy to ensure all college personnel are aware of what they must do to ensure the correct and lawful treatment of personal data.
 College personnel will be signposted to this policy when they start and will receive periodic revisions of this policy as deemed required as part of the review process.
 This policy does not form part of any member of the college personnel's contract of employment and the college reserves the right to change this policy at any time.
 All members of college personnel are obliged to comply with this policy at all times.

-A glossary of terms is available in Appendix 2.

-If you have any queries concerning this policy, please contact our Data Protection Officer, who is responsible for ensuring the college's compliance with this policy.
+A glossary of terms is available in Appendix 2. - 1.4.
+The college's Data Protection Officer is responsible for informing and advising the college and it's staff on its data protection obligations and for monitoring compliance with these obligations and this policy.
+If you have any questions concerning the content of this policy or if you need further information, please contact our Data Protection Officer, by post or via email: dpo@blackpoolsixth.ac.uk

+Data Protection Officer The Blackpool Sixth Form College Blackpool Old Road Blackpool FY3 7LR